-The Lyrics About Pete Davidson On Ariana Grande's 'Positions' Album Are Kind Of Brutal
+The Lyrics About Pete Davidson On Ariana's 'Positions' Are Kind Of Brutal

 For years, Ariana Grande has used her love life as inspiration to write new music.
 Her November 2019 bop "Thank U, Next" dropped shortly after her split from ex-fiancé Pete Davidson and also gave nods to all of her past relationships with the iconic opening line, "Thought I'd end up with Sean, but he wasn't a match.
 Wrote some songs about Ricky.
 Now I listen and laugh.
 Even almost got married, and for Pete, I'm so thankful.
 Wish I could say thank you to Malcolm, 'cause he was an angel."
 It seems Grande channeled the same feelings about her ex-fiancé into her latest album, Positions.
 These lyrics about Pete Davidson on Ariana Grande's Positions aren't so subtle.

 When Grande released the title track off Positions on Friday, Oct.
 23, fans were quick to point out that some of the lyrics seemed to reflect her past with Davidson.
 Of course, it wouldn't be the first time Grande used her love life as a muse for music.
 She has, after all, had more than one high-profile relationship.
 Grande's past with Mac Miller, Ricky Alvarez, Big Sean, and Davidson all played out in the media.